 Best Time to Trek: March to May, September to November

 Goecha La Trek (4939 m)

-Taking you through the spectacular scenery of Himalayan ranges, this 11 days trek is the best possible way to explore Sikkim.
-All the median and expert-level trekkers must plan a trip for trekking in Sikkim as it covers not just the third highest mountain in the world but also 14 other big summits including Mt.
+Taking you through the spectacular scenery of the Himalayan ranges, this 11 days trek is the best possible way to explore Sikkim.
+All the median and expert-level trekkers must plan a trip for trekking in Sikkim as it covers not just the third highest mountain in the world but also 14 other prominent summits, including Mt.
 Thingchinkhang, Mt.
 Pandim, and Mt.
 Jopuno.
 The quietness you will experience on this trek cannot be expressed through mere words.
 Moreover, trekking through harsh weather conditions makes Goecha La one of the top treks in Sikkim.

 Best time to trek: March to May, mid-September to November